Skip to main content

 That loop is an essential part of delivering better digital experiences.

-The final step is to embed what you’ve learned into your process to make improvements long-lasting.
+The final step is to embed what you have learned into your process to make improvements long-lasting.

-When asked for final thoughts, Phil highlighted simple but critical steps.
+When asked for final thoughts, Courtney highlighted simple but critical steps.

 • Define the Goal: Know exactly which behaviour you want to change.